Agent Editor

 - Set the Knowledge base key by creating or selecting a String constant in your module.

-- Optionally, click List collections to test the connection and see the available collections from the knowledge base resource under the Configured Collections.
+- Optionally, click List collections to test the connection and see the available collections from the knowledge base resource under Configured Collections.

 Linking Knowledge Bases to the Agent